 Mike Ederer is the editor for Show-Me Opportunity.
 He earned his BA at Truman State University and his MA in English at Southern Illinois University at Edwardsville.
 Before joining SMO he worked for 20 years in the publishing industry, primarily editing medical and social science textbooks.

 Victoria Hunt is the Outreach Coordinator for Show-Me Opportunity.
 She earned her BA in communications from Maryville University in Saint Louis Louis.
 Before working at the Show-Me Institute, Victoria worked for Weber Shandwick, Nestle Purina Petcare Company, and Clear Channel Communications.

 Greg Kenkel, a Saint Louis native, has been in and around the design field for over 15 years.
 He earned his bachelor of arts degree studying graphic design and photography at the University of Missouri‑Saint Louis.
 His passion for art began at 7 years old taking painting classes at the Saint Louis Art Museum, which he continued for the next 6 years.

-Darin Morley, who joined the Show-Me Institute in May 2013, earned his bachelor of arts degree in computer science and applied mathematics in 1993 from Rutgers University.
+Darin Morley joined the Show-Me Institute in May 2013 and has since moved to Show-Me Opportunity.
+He earned his bachelor of arts degree in computer science and applied mathematics in 1993 from Rutgers University.